 Other places of interest are the Brighton Town Hall Precinct, the Billilla Historic Homestead, Kamesburgh mansion, and Elsternwick Park.

 Brighton Beach is one of Melbourne’s most affluent suburbs, and accommodation varies from cheap hippie hostels to expensive luxury hotels.
 Brighton Beach generally caters for high-end accommodation.

-Stay in Brighton Beach if you want to be away from the hustle and bustle; you want to be next to the picturesque Brighton Beach, you want to swim in calm waters, you don’t mind staying in a quiet area.
+Stay in Brighton Beach if you want to be away from the hustle and bustle; you want to be next to the picturesque Brighton Beach; you don’t mind staying in a quiet area.

 - mid-range ($$): Quest Brighton on the Bay

 - budget ($): Brighton Bay Apartments

 10. South Yarra, most affluent inner-city suburb in Melbourne